Contents

 Which means humans and animals are allowed to co-exist within the same environment.

-This is very different from other forms of protection around the world and even to neighboring parks like Serengeti and Tarangire National Parks.
+This is very different from other forms of protection around the world and even from neighboring parks like Serengeti and Tarangire National Parks.

 The declaration of multiple land use by UNESCO was a unique decision ever made by humans to solve wildlife conflicts.